-Disbenefit Description Options Disruption to residents and with careful stakeholder engagement prior to and during the Option 1 businesses construction period.
-This will be complemented by detailed construction management plans (a requirement of contractors), a Option 4 during construction Communications Plan and direct engagement to raise awareness and pick up issues for future learning Loss of public space the site begin to be developed.
-Intervention options mitigate this Option 1 to Option 4 Option 5 Traffic disruption: Conflict between motor vehicles (public and private) and pedestrians and cyclists.
+Disbenefit Description Options Disruption to residents and businesses during construction This is likely to be a temporary dis-benefit and will be managed with careful stakeholder engagement prior to and during the Option 1 construction period.
+This will be complemented by detailed construction management plans (a requirement of contractors), a Option 4 Communications Plan and direct engagement to raise awareness and pick up issues for future learning Loss of public space to development A loss of public spaces may occur in some instances as areas of the site begin to be developed.
+Intervention options mitigate this through increased space for pedestrians and cyclists and by Option 4 affording more direct access to enhanced areas of public space on the waterfront.
+Option 5 Traffic disruption: Conflict between motor vehicles (public and private) and pedestrians and cyclists.
 A Communications Plan will ensure all parties are aware of Option 1 plans and project objectives.
 Design will also be based on evidence i.e. traffic modelling therefore removal of vehicle traffic should be manageable in traffic management terms.
 Programming of works to avoid issues around works in close proximity, and utilisation of traffic management specialists within the design team.
-Option 4 Option 5 Increased freight Despite enhanced infrastructure surrounding and servicing the site, freight traffic as a result of distribution occupiers on the Option 1
+Option 5 Increased freight Despite enhanced infrastructure surrounding and servicing the site, freight traffic as a result of distribution occupiers on the Option 1